rikonaka/translator-rs/README.md

 ### Switching translation languages

-The languages currently supported for translation include.
+The languages currently supported for translation include, default source language is **English**, and target language is **Chinese**.

 * English
 * Chinese